colorlessenergy/colorlessenergy.github.io/_projects/lastpad.md

 Every time someone would try to make a CRUD operation for notes it would first check if there are online by using `navigator.onLine`. `navigator.onLine` isn't a very good way to check if the user is connected to an internet connection because it will be true if the user is connected to a network.

-If the `navigator.onLine` was true it would just make a fetch request otherwise if it was false or the fetch failed it would try to make the operation offline using the arrays in localStorage.
+If `navigator.onLine` is true it will make a fetch request otherwise if it was false or the fetch failed it will try to make the operation offline using the arrays in localStorage.

 I have a JavaScript timer that runs every 5 seconds to check if the user went back online and there was changes made offline to send requests to the backend to create the new changes in MongoDB.

 #### this is the general idea that happens with every operation

-If a note is created and the user is offline it will first check if the `createdNotes` array has anything inside if it does not it will set an array with the note that were created then it will use `JSON.stringfy()` to make sure the objects are saved and not turned into `[object Object,...object Object]`.
-If the `createdNotes` is already created it will `JSON.parse()` the `createdNotes` array and push the new one into the array then `JSON.stringfy()` it.
+If a note is created and the user is offline it will first check if the `createdNotes` array has anything inside if it does not it will set an array in localStorage with the note that is created after that it will use `JSON.stringfy()` to make sure the objects are saved and not turned into `[object Object,...object Object]`.
+If the `createdNotes` is already created it will `JSON.parse()` the `createdNotes` array and push the new one into the array then `JSON.stringfy()` before saving it into localStorage.

 #### issue with creating notes offline and going online

 If someone were to edit or delete a note that was created offline and the user goes online it would try to make changes to the database with fake notes that had fake IDs.
-To fix this I first check if the note that was being made changes to is inside the `createdNotes` arrays if it was it would edit or delete the note inside that array instead of pushing it into a new array which could have been `updatedNotes` and deletedNotes`.
+To fix this I first check if the note that was being made changes to is inside the `createdNotes` arrays if it was it will edit or delete the note inside that array instead of pushing it into a new array which could have been `updatedNotes` or `deletedNotes`.